 The College President or his/her designee shall refer an Alleged Victim to the Title IX Coordinator if he/she experiences academic difficulties as a result of the sexual assault.
-The Title IX Coordinator, in cooperation with the Vice President of Academic Affairs and/or Student Services, may provide interim measures to alleviate the immediate impact of the sexual assault.
+The Title IX Coordinator, in cooperation with the Vice President of Academic Affairs and/or Student Services may provide temporary sanctions to alleviate the immediate impact of the sexual assault.
 The President shall also refer a non-student Reporting Individual to the Title IX Coordinator for assistance with workplace or immediate difficulties that may arise.
-(C-14, Section IX.C.)
+(C-14, Section IX.A.)

-Interim measures shall be implemented as required to separate the Alleged Victim and Respondent.
-Such interim measures may include moving one party to another section of the same class or to a different online location, providing the Alleged Victim with an escort across campus, or permitting the Alleged Victim to take exams in a different location from the Respondent and/or alleged offender and any similar action(s) intended to separate the parties and reduce the stress on them arising from the incident and allegations.
-(C-14, Section IX.D.)
+Temporary sanctions shall be implemented by the Title IX Coordinator, as required to separate the Alleged Victim and Respondent.
+Such temporary sanctions may include moving one party to another section of the same class or to a different online location, providing the Alleged Victim with an escort across campus, or permitting the Alleged Victim to take exams in a different location from the Respondent and/or alleged offender and any similar action(s) intended to separate the parties and reduce the stress on them arising from the incident and allegations.
+(C-14, Section X.D.)